ltelab/disdrodb/CONTRIBUTING.rst

 **We Develop with Github !**

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

-We use `GitHub flow <https://docs.github.com/en/get-started/quickstart/github-flow>`__, So all code changes happen through Pull Requests (PRs).
+We use `GitHub flow <https://docs.github.com/en/get-started/quickstart/github-flow>`__.
+So all code changes happen through Pull Requests (PRs).